Boiler Pressure Too High? 4 Fixes to Reduce Boiler Pressure

-The first and most obvious problem that leads to high boiler pressure, is a heating system that has been overfilled.
+The first and most obvious problem that leads to excessive boiler pressure is an over-pressurised system.

-By topping up water via the external filling loop, you can add pressure to your boiler.
-Your boiler needs sufficient water in it to operate correctly.
-This stops a “dry fire” scenario that might otherwise damage the pump, heat exchanger and other expensive parts.
+A boiler needs sufficient water in it to operate correctly.
+So, when experiencing low boiler pressure, owners often represurrise the boiler by topping it up with water via the external filling loop.
+This stops a “dry fire” scenario that might otherwise damage the pump, heat exchanger, and other expensive parts.

-However, if you overfill the system, it can put uneccessary strain on the whole heating system.
-It’s going to mean copper joints are more likely to fail, the pump’s seals are more likely to blow, and it can even induce cracks in the heat exchanger.
+However, if you overfill the system, the extra water can put unnecessary strain on the entire central heating system.
+This, in turn, causes the dreaded “boiler-pressure-too-high” scenario.
+High pressure means that copper joints are more likely to fail, the pump’s seals are more likely to blow, and cracks may emerge in the heat exchanger.

-So, what’s the fix for a boiler pressure that’s too high in this scenario?
+So, what’s the fix for a boiler pressure too high situation? that’s too high in this scenario?
 Simply drain water from the heating system.

 You have two options here as a point for bleeding the system:

 You can remove water from the system via the radiator bleed valve, using a specifically designed radiator key.